Service

 When is off-market the wrong call?

-If maximum price discovery is your only goal and you have time to wait, a competitive broker auction may net you more.
+If maximum price discovery is your only goal and you have time to wait, a competitive listed sale may net you more.
 Specifically:

 • Your property is stabilized, in a hot market, and you have no privacy or speed concerns.